adrytheboss/coursera_git/README.md

-# coursera_git
-Coursera repo to pass the test of the third module
+I am editing the README file.
+Adding some more details about the project description.